PieLabs/pie-docs/using/rendering-questions.md

 # Rendering Questions

-The basic definition of an Assessment Item is created using a `config.json` and `index.html` file (see the previous section [packaging questions](packaging-questions.md)).

 The PIE Packaging Tool assembles and packages a javascript runtime for the Assessment Item.

 In addition to the base definition files (`config.json` and `index.html`) a packaged item will have the following files: